-All M.A. students MUST complete two years of full-time internship in our CABAS® model Research and Development schools (www.cabasschools.org).
+All M.A. students must continually enroll in internship at our CABAS® model Research and Development schools.

 M.A. students must meet the liberal arts requirements for NYS teacher certification (by the completion of the program).
 This necessitates 6 credit hours of science (taught by a science department—social sciences do not count).
 6 cr. hrs. of math (taught by a math dept.), 6 cr. hrs. of history/ELA/social studies, and 6 cr. hrs. of a foreign language.
 AP credits taken during high school or documented demonstration of proficiency (e.g., an exam or CLEP) are also acceptable.

 The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examination.
 Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.